 And Mary Oliver’s advice: “Modesty will give you vigor.
 It keeps open the gates of prayer, through which the mystery of the poem streams on its search for form.
 Just occasionally, take something you have written, that you rather like, that you have felt an even immodest pleasure over, and throw it away.’’

-When it comes to relationships many of us were taught by pop lyrics and even by some therapists that expressing yourself and making the other person express themselves is what will lead to the most powerful connection.
+When it comes to relationships many of us were taught by pop lyrics and even by some therapists that making the other person emote is what will lead to the most powerful connection.
 But it seems that reticence is the key to success in not only poetry but in intimacy.

 Tell all the truth but tell it slant —

 The Truth must dazzle gradually

 Words can be used as an attempt to control.
 Or they can be used to create silences around them, easing with kind explanation, dazzling gradually.

 Having the strength to relinquish control is what leads to empowerment.
 The real frightened message in Madonna’s song seems to be: dominate.
 If we dominate our partner then we can suppress our fears (and squash the intimacy that comes along with it).
 This aspect of the song surfaces in the music video where Madonna is dominating the men around her who are serving her.

 The academics ignore the fear behind the song and rather twist it into a feminist celebration.
 They praise the “gender-bending” song and video, which depicts Madonna as a masochist woman dressed as a man with muscular men acting as her workers.
 One academic writes, “the video portrayed the deconstructive gender-bending approach associated with free play and self-reflexivity of images in postmodernism.”

 Is expression a cover for a need to control?
 Is control the opposite of intimacy?
 If so, then does expression kill intimacy?